anatol-grabowski/incstr/README.md

 Install:
 `npm install incstr`

-Default alphabet is `'0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ'`, it can be changed by changing`incstr.alphabet`.
+Default alphabet is `incstr.alphabet = '0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ'`.

 Pass a string to increment using default alphabet: